async-profiler/async-profiler/README.md

 This approach has the following advantages compared to using `perf_events` directly with a Java agent that translates addresses to Java method names:

-* Works on older Java versions because it doesn't require `-XX:+PreserveFramePointer`, which is only available in JDK 8u60 and later.

-* Does not introduce the performance overhead from `-XX:+PreserveFramePointer`, which can in rare cases be as high as 10%.
+* Does not require `-XX:+PreserveFramePointer`, which introduces performance overhead that can be sometimes as high as 10%.

-* Does not require generating a map file to map Java code addresses to method names.
+* Does not require generating a map file for translating Java code addresses to method names.

-* Works with interpreter frames.
+* Displays interpreter frames.

-* Does not require writing out a perf.data file for further processing in user space scripts.
+* Does not produce large intermediate files (perf.data) for further processing in user space scripts.

 If you wish to resolve frames within `libjvm`, the [debug symbols](#installing-debug-symbols) are required.

 ## ALLOCATION profiling

-Instead of detecting CPU-consuming code, the profiler can be configured to collect call sites where the largest amount of heap memory is allocated.
+The profiler can be configured to collect call sites where the largest amount of heap memory is allocated.

 async-profiler does not use intrusive techniques like bytecode instrumentation or expensive DTrace probes which have significant performance impact.